maya-paz/cse15l-lab-reports/lab-report-1.md

 The absolute path to the working directory is right before the command was run: `/home`.

-`cat` displays files onto the screen in terminal, with no argument to read, nothing shows up.
+`cat` displays files onto the screen in the terminal, with no argument to read, it provides an opportunity for you to type something in, and then prints that.

-This is an error because there was the incorrect argument type.
+This is not an error.

 #### Using `cat` with a path to a directory: